arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 1. Press `F2` to set a breakpoint

     The breakpoint we have just set is for the call to `GeneratePasscode()`, which is the function master function that takes care of passcode generation.

 1. Press `Ctrl + G` to open the `Enter expression to follow` window.

+    In the window, enter `40273A` and hit enter.

+1. Press `F2` to set a breakpoint

+    The breakpoint we have just set is for the call to `DERP()`, which generates the actual passcode that will be used.

+1. Press `Ctrl + G` to open the `Enter expression to follow` window.